6 Common Real Estate Mistakes to Avoid When Buying a Home

 Revealing info to online real estate agents

 Do not, under any circumstances, reveal information about yourself or your situation to agents on Zillow, Redfin, Trulia, or other online real estate databases!
 For example, never tell a listing agent how much you can afford to spend or what your time constraints might be.
 That information can and will be used against you in future negotiations.
+See more on the pros and cons of online real estate search sites.

 Do I really need a real estate agent?
 Can't I just Zillow Boulder?